-Dragon Ball Z 20th Century-SONGS BEST is a soundtrack CD that was released for Dragon Ball Z in Japan in 2013 to help promote the Dragon Ball Z: Battle of Gods anime film.
+Dragon Ball Z 20th Century-SONGS BEST is a soundtrack CD that was released for Dragon Ball Z in Japan to help promote the Dragon Ball Z: Battle of Gods anime film.
 The soundtrack has a total of 15 songs included on it.

 Dragon Ball Z 20th Century-SONGS BEST